Tarun-Dahiya/RealEstateApp/README.md

 # RealEstateApp
-REal Estate React App using ReactJS, Typescript and ExpressJS
+Real Estate React App using ReactJS, Typescript and ExpressJS